-When I went to college (university for you non-Americans), many of my friends studied abroad for a semester.
-They came back glowing from life-changing experiences, telling stories of new friends, spontaneous trips to exotic locations, foreign beauties, weird food, and life lessons learned.
-Their tales made it sound like they lived a movie.
-I always thought of doing it myself.
-Being in a foreign country, learning a new language, reinventing yourself, meeting girls (not to mention being able to legally drink. – for a college student, it sounded like the perfect opportunity.
+When I went to college (university as non-Americans say), a few of my friends studied abroad.
+They came back glowing from life-changing experiences, telling stories of new friends, spontaneous trips to exotic locations, foreign beauties, “weird” food, and life lessons learned.
+Their tales made it sound like they lived through a coming of age movie.

-Semester after semester, I let the opportunities slip by.
+Semester after semester passed and I let the opportunities slip by.